nightscout/nightscout.github.io/docs/update/newdatabase.md

 !!!note "DIY Only"
     These instructions apply to DIY setup only.
-For [T1Pal](https://t1pal.com/), Nightscout as a service, all database maintenance is included automatically.
+There are Nightscout as a service options which include database maintenance and setup as an included part of the service.
+See [Nightscout as a service](../index.md#nightscout-as-a-service), for more details.
-    Contact T1Pal support to request specific features or versions.

 # Attach a new Atlas database to your Heroku app